rust-lang/rfcs/text/0000-sized-hierarchy.md

 implicit `Sized` bounds, this is omitted if an explicit `Sized`, `RuntimeSized` bound is present.

-Types implementing only `Unsized` cannot be used in structs (unless it is `#[repr(transparent)]`) as the alignment of these types would need to be known in order to calculate field offsets and this would not be possible.
-Types implementing only `DynSized` and `Unsized` could continue to be used in structs, but only as the last field.
+Types implementing only `Pointee` cannot be used in compound types (unless they are `#[repr(transparent)]`) as the alignment of these types would need to be known in order to calculate field offsets and this would not be possible.
+Types implementing only `DynSized` and `Pointee` could continue to be used in compound types, but only as the last field.

-As `RuntimeSized`, `DynSized` and `Unsized` are not default bounds, there is no equivalent to `?Sized` for these traits.
+As `RuntimeSized`, `DynSized` and `Pointee` are not default bounds, there is no equivalent to `?Sized` for these traits.

 There is a potential performance impact within the trait system to adding